-Approximately 65% of Connecticut residents who have health coverage currently receive that coverage through a self-funded plan.
+Approximately 65% Connecticut residents who have health coverage receive that coverage through a self-funded plan.
 While self-funding has traditionally been the domain of larger employers, self-funding plans have made strong inroads into the small group market in recent years.
+This places a majority of health coverage in Connecticut out of the reach of state regulation.
+While regulatory changes to self-funded coverage must come through an act of Congress or through federal regulation, nothing prevents Task Force members, elected officials, private individuals, or the General Assembly as a body, from recommending such changes to the Congressional delegation.